ferreiraklet/ferreiraklet/README.md

 ### Hi there✨

 - 💀I'm a 16 year old man from _Brazil_ [🇧🇷]
-- 💻Currently studying web offensive security (Web application security analyst) and Python
+- 💻Currently studying web offensive security (Pentest) Python, C++ and other things
 - 🚀Starter bug hunter
 - 💀Fascinated with Python!
 - 🎯Started at 07/15/2021